p-society/gc-server/README.md

 <div align="center">
-gCScore Broadcasting System seamlessly bridges web and app platforms, improving the experience of our annual sports championship.
+Grand Championship Broadcasting System seamlessly bridges web and app platforms, improving the experience of our annual sports championship.
 Stay updated in real-time and engage with the thrill of the game like never before.

 <h3>P-Society Handles</h3>
 <h3 align="center">